-Looking for a beach destination but can’t afford a jaunt to the Caribbean?
+Looking for a beach destination but can’t afford a jaunt to the Caribbean or one of the best beaches in the US?
 No problem. . . pack up the kids and head for. . . summer in Chicago!

 Ohio Street Beach on the shore of Lake Michigan is sure to please everyone in the family.
 Less crowded than the better-known Oak Street or North Ave beaches, the backdrop of Chicago’s dramatic skyline juxtaposed against the sparkling azure water creates a very appealing setting for swimming, picnicking, castle-building, bike riding, or just breaking away from the daily grind to kick back, soak up the rays and squish your toes in the powdery-soft beach sand.

 And don’t forget to check out the best neighborhoods in Chicago!

 After a day on the beach, you’ll find many activities just minutes away in one of America’s most walker-friendly cities.
 Next to the beach is Illinois’ most-visited site, festive Navy Pier, where you can grab a sizzling hot dog and ride the Ferris wheel.

 You can also try to navigate through the 4,000 square foot Funhouse Maze, marvel at Cirque Shanghai’s gravity-defying acts, or hop on one of several themed boat tours based at the pier.

 Just a leisurely 20-minute walk to Michigan Ave in the heart of the city, and you’ll find yourself at Millennium Park where “oversize” is the order of the day.
 Stretched out before you is the mirrored-surface Cloud Gate sculpture a.k.a.
 “The Bean” reflecting the cityscape.